Nokia DX 200: History

-Development of the system started at Televa, the Finnish state owned telecom equipment producer in the early 1970s, under the leadership of Keijo Olkkola.
+Development of the system started at Televa, the Finnish state-owned telecom equipment producer, in the early 1970s, under the leadership of Keijo Olkkola.

-The first order was received in 1973 for a 100 subscriber local exchange for the small and remote island community of Houtskär, to be delivered in 1979.
+The first order was received in 1973 for a 100-subscriber local exchange for the small and remote island community of Houtskär, to be delivered in 1979.
 After the first installation in 1982, the DX 200 captured a 50% share of the Finnish fixed line exchange market.

-The exchange's modular design and development of microprocessors technology enabled a gradual increase in the system's capacity.
-By 1987 the installation base had grown to 400,000 subscriber lines.
+The exchange's modular design and development of microprocessor technology enabled a gradual increase in the system's capacity.
+By 1987, the installation base had grown to 400,000 subscriber lines.

 Early export markets included China, Nepal, United Arab Emirates, Sri Lanka, Sweden, Turkey and the Soviet Union.
 In 1984 development of a version of the exchange for the Nordic Mobile Telephone network was started.

 In 1991, the world's first GSM call was made using Nokia devices.
-Core network components were based on DX 200 platform.
+Core network components were based on the DX 200 platform.

-In 2005, DX 200 based VoIP server was provided to Finnish operator Saunalahti, providing state of the art fixed-mobile convergence solution.
-This is a prime example on how well DX 200 is suitable for internet server development and the overall flexibility of the whole DX 200 platform.
+In 2005, a DX 200-based VoIP server was provided to the Finnish operator Saunalahti, providing a fixed–mobile convergence solution.

-In 2009, world's first voice calls in LTE networks using commercial, 3GPP-standardized user and network equipment.
+In 2009, the world's first voice calls in LTE networks using commercial, 3GPP-standardized user and network equipment.

 In 2013, NSN showed its truly operational telco cloud solution.
 That actually marks the end of the traditional DX200 hardware product line.